 If you are interested in operating a food business from your residential kitchen, you will need to first check that you have the correct planning approval.
 Please phone the Shire and ask to speak to a Planning Officer.
 Once you have confirmation that you will not need planning approval or you have already received approval, follow the steps in the link Starting a New Food Business.
-The Shire of Esperance has also produced a fact sheet - Food Prepared in a Residential Kitchen - which provides information regarding the requirements and minimum standards for operating a food business from a residential kitchen.
+The Shire of Esperance has also produced a fact sheet - Food Preparation in Residential Premises Fact Sheet - which provides information regarding the requirements and minimum standards for operating a food business from a residential kitchen.

 Your application will also be assessed in line with Department of Health guidelines.

 All food businesses are encouraged to become familiar with labelling requirements.
 The guidelines to labelling requirements for food businesses are a summary of the basic requirements for compliant labels, and these guidelines also provide information regarding foods which may be exempt from bearing a label.
 The purpose of these guidelines is to assist you with meeting labelling requirements under the Food Standards Code.
 In most circumstances packaged foods for retail sale are required to bear a label however there are some exceptions.

 To find a guide for correct food labelling procedures please follow the steps provided in the link GUIDELINE TO LABELLING REQUIREMENTS FOR FOOD BUSINESSES